dsandstrom/atom-subword-navigation/README.md

 - Holding `shift` will highlight as you move left and right.
 - Along with highlight, you can delete to the previous/next subword.
+- If you have [vim-mode](https://atom.io/packages/vim-mode) enabled, `q` will be there to assist.
+As of now, commands can't be called multiple times (eg. v2q doesn't work).
 - Issues and pull requests are welcome.